 - butter – you could use a baking margarine instead, but real butter gives the very best flavour.

-- demerara sugar gives a lovely caramelised flavour to any flapjack bar, you you could use soft light brown sugar instead.
+- demerara sugar gives a lovely caramelised flavour to any flapjack bar, you could use soft light brown sugar instead.

 - orange zest ramps up the orange flavour in these flapjacks – it’s not essential, but it’s so good!